 Skills Section Example

 This section gives recruiters a quick way to scan your skills.
 It also tells them what you think is most important, so make sure you curate a list that speaks to your abilities and the specific job requirements.
-Create a balance of soft, or interpersonal, skills and hard, or teachable, skills as you develop this section, but be specific.
+Create a balance of soft skills and hard skills as you develop this section, but be specific.
 Don’t rely on buzzwords!

 Brainstorm a “Master List” of all your skills and attributes.
 You can add to it as your career grows.
 You can also use it to easily personalize this section by cherry-picking based on the job listing.